Yelp/undebt/docs/source/util.rst

 **get_patterns(*pattern_modules)**

-Returns a list containing a new/advanced style `patterns` list for each pattern module in `pattern_modules`.
+Returns a list containing a advanced style `patterns` list for each pattern module in `pattern_modules`.
 The resulting list can be passed to `undebt.cmd.logic.process`.

 `undebt.cmd.logic`
 ------------------

 **process(patterns, text)**

-Where `patterns` is a list of new/advanced style `patterns` lists, applies the specified patterns to the given text and returns the transformed version.
+Where `patterns` is a list of advanced style `patterns` lists, applies the specified patterns to the given text and returns the transformed version.
 Usually used in conjunction with `undebt.pattern.interface.get_patterns`.